pivotal/docs-tap/tap-gui/tap-gui-rbac/view-rsrcs-rbac-only-global.md

-# View Runtime Resources on Authorization-Enabled Clusters in Tanzu Application Platform GUI
+# View Runtime Resources on Authorization-enabled Clusters in Tanzu Application Platform GUI

 To visualize runtime resources on Authorization-enabled clusters in Tanzu Application Platform GUI, you will need to proceed to the Software Catalog `Component` of choice and click on the `Runtime Resources` tab on the top of ribbon.